Alastair Allison MSc, CISM SIRM

 Quantitative analysis of capital projects and programmes to determine confidence of delivery to time and cost prior to contract signature and to ensure ongoing confidence in delivery schedules post-contract.
 I learned the basic skills in the RAF and continued to develop them further.

-Read another in-depth case study, Lieutenant Colonel Joe Gossage
+Read another in-depth case study, Commanding Officer Joe Gossage